The one good thing about divorce is that it forces us to expand our vocabulary.

 In short, if you acquired something while married and before you physically split up, it qualifies as marital property.

 3 Steps to the Equitable Distribution of Marital Property

-In North Carolina Divorces, the property of married couples is divided in a process called “equitable distribution”, which is set forth in NCGS 50-20. the process is divided into three basic steps as set out below.
+In North Carolina Divorces, the property of married couples is divided in a process called “equitable distribution”, which is set forth in NCGS 50-20.
+The process is divided into three basic steps, identification, valuation, and division, as set out below.

 1. Identification and Classification of Marital Property.

 The first step in Equitable Distribution, or the division of property in a North Carolina Divorce, is to identify the property of the parties and classify each item of real and personal property as either marital, separate, or divisible.

 The first major category is marital property, which we know as what you acquired while married and before you physically separated.

 The second major category of property to identify is separate property, which we will not formally define here other than to say that property acquired before marriage, or during the marriage but specifically defined in law as separate, or property clearly acquired after separation is separate property.

 The final category of property for classification purposes is divisible, which is a hybrid category of property.
 It most commonly refers to property acquired after the date of separation but was acquired from marital funds or property.
 Typical examples of divisible property are items purchased from marital savings after separation.

 Only marital property and divisible property will be included in the marital estate for division.
 Many Equitable Distributions Cases are litigated over whether or not certain items of property are marital or separate.
 These classification decisions can have a tremendous financial impact on the final award.